-Social media has become the need of the day, not only for personal use but for commercial use as well.
-It has simplified most managerial activities including recruitment by assisting hiring professionals in accessing profiles online and making the right hiring decisions.
+The rise of social media has led the birth of several websites whose ultimate purpose is to measure the social influence of users across the web.
+Social media has become the need of the day.
+It has simplified most managerial activities including recruitment by assisting hiring professionals to access profiles online and make the right hiring decisions.

-The answer to this question solely depends on how an HR professional uses social media to source profiles.
-Hiring through social media is a risky affair because an HR professional has no access to a candidate’s contact details or whereabouts.
+The answer to this question may be a Yes or a No because it solely depends on how an HR professional uses social media to source profiles.
+Hiring through social media is a risky affair because an HR professional has no access to a candidates contact details or whereabouts.
 Besides, most of the time the information furnished might not be updated and on rare occasions, information can also be fabricated.

 To quote an instance, recently, while hiring a candidate for our tier 1 client, I came across fraudulent profiles on social media.
 They blatantly lied about their credentials and never bothered updating their profiles.
+Now, had I forwarded such a profile to our client, I would have marred Han Digital’s reputation and effort.
 However, not all profiles were fake.
 A recruiter must be extra careful while selecting profiles on social media.

 Here are some of the pros and cons of leadership hiring through social media: